In Search of Spoon-billed Sandpipers

+In Search of Spoon-billed Sandpipers**

 Payment may also be made in US Dollars, please ask for more details.

 Price excludes: Landing fees and port taxes (currently US$500, payable onboard the ship), return economy class flights from £799 upwards (London – Petropavlovsk, Anadyr – London), pre cruise hotel night including airport-hotel transfer £80pp b&b,travel insurance, onboard gratuities (suggest US$10 per day), Russian visa (c£98) and other drinks.
 Optional pre-voyage birding excursions around Petropavlovsk will be offered subject to demand (approx £80 including boxed lunch).

 Contact us for the ship’s colour brochure.
-The 2012 and 2013 voyage reports and species lists are on our website in the tour reports tab and the link at the top of the page.
+Previous voyage reports and species lists are on the reports tab above.